 The size of the deposit you need may vary according to the lender and the particular calculation made about your ability to repay the loan for which you are applying.

 Some lenders might require a deposit of no less than 40%, for example, whilst other may be content with 10% – but the bigger the deposit, the less you need to borrow, of course, and the greater the chances of your application meeting with success.

 How much can I borrow?

 Some lenders may allow you to borrow up to 4.5 times your annual income if you are self-employed.

-However, your mortgage lender or broker will need to calculate the affordability of any home loan you are applying for based on your own individual financial circumstances.
+However, your mortgage broker will need to calculate the affordability of any home loan you are applying for based on your own individual financial circumstances.

 How much you can borrow depends on the proof of income you are able to furnish.
 What is more, sufficient evidence may vary from one lender to another – much depending on the nature of your employment – with some lenders adopting stricter criteria than others.

 Evidence of income